ceased-Blockchain-Element/Enix-Mining-Directory/README.md

 - 100-300GB HDD

 ## Installation:
-You can download the latest version of Claymore miner [here](https://bitcointalk.org/index.php?topic=1433925.0).
+You can download the latest version of Claymore miner [here](https://bitcointalk.org/index.php?topic=1433925.0). or here (updated 11/10/2019) https://github.com/Enix-Blockchain-Element/ClaymoresDualMiners

 Once downloaded, extract the folder to a suitable location on your computer.
 (Such as a mining folder or onto the desktop.)